 - GI underlying disease

-Clinical symptoms are watery, greenish diarrhoea, with foul odour, lower abdominal pain, fever, leukocytosis and hypoalbuminemia.
+Clinical symptoms are watery, greenish diarrhea with foul odor, lower abdominal pain, fever, leukocytosis and hypoalbuminemia.

 For the disease definition, one or more of the following points must hold true:

-- Diarrhoea/toxic megacolon with detection of C. difficile enterotoxin A and/or cytotoxin B or cultural evidence of toxin-producing C. difficile in stool
+- Diarrhea/toxic megacolon with detection of C. difficile enterotoxin A and/or cytotoxin B or cultural evidence of toxin-producing C. difficile in the stool;

-The toxin proof is the gold standard for the diagnosis, but which is seldom applied.
-As a routine enzyme immunoassay (EIA) are mostly used.
+The toxin proof is the gold standard for the diagnosis, but it is seldom applied.
+As a routine, enzyme immunoassay (EIA) are mostly used.

-The treatment of Clostridium difficile-associated enterocolitis consists of the completion of the previous antibiotic therapy (if acceptable from a clinical perspective) and the antibiotic therapy in case of persistent/severe symptoms, old/critically ill patients or if the current antibiotic therapy needs to be continued.
-Suitable for this are Metronidazole in uncomplicated courses in order to avoid the selection of vancomycin-resistant enterococci and Vancomycin in severe courses, during pregnancy or in children below 10 years.
+The treatment of Clostridium difficile-associated enterocolitis consists of the completion of the previous antibiotic therapy (if acceptable from a clinical perspective) and an additional antibiotic therapy in case of persistent/severe symptoms, old/critically ill patients or if the current antibiotic therapy needs to be continued.
+Suitable for this, in order to avoid the selection of vancomycin-resistant enterococci, are Metronidazole in uncomplicated courses and Vancomycin in severe courses, during pregnancy or in children below 10 years.
 The surgical treatment can be necessary for intestinal perforation or toxic megacolon.

-For the prophylaxis of an infection in other patients, the isolation in single rooms must be strictly observed in case of VA CDI up to 48 hours after cessation of symptoms.
+In case of VA CDI, the prophylaxis of an infected patient should be strictly observed with isolation in single rooms for up to 48 hours after cessation of symptoms.

-There is a namely reporting obligation to the local health authority in severe cases (e.g. ICU requiring/surgery requiring course, recurrent infection, death from CDI < 30d after diagnosis).
+In severe cases, the local health authorities must be notified (e.g. ICU requiring/surgery requiring course, recurrent infection, death from CDI < 30d after diagnosis).

-The cholera or bile diarrhoea and vomiting is caused due to an infection with Vibrio cholerae.
-The transmission occurs usually through contaminated water in poorer countries without adequate supplies of clean drinking water.
+The cholera, or bile diarrhea and vomiting, is caused due to an infection with Vibrio cholerae.
+The transmission usually occurs through contaminated water in poorer countries without adequate supplies of clean drinking water.
 Approximately 85 % of the infections proceed inapparently; the other 15 % are associated with typical symptoms.

-After 2 – 3 days of incubation period, it results in diarrhoea and vomiting, whereby the diarrhoea is interspersed with flakes of mucus and is therefore called rice water stool.
+After an incubation period of 2 – 3 days, it results in diarrhea and vomiting, whereby the diarrhea is interspersed with flakes of mucus and is therefore called rice water stool.
 Due to massive exsiccosis, it then results in subnormal temperature and a typical facial expression with a pointed nose, sunken cheeks and standing skin folds.

-Entamoeba histolytica passes as a cyst in the small intestine and from there as a four-core stage thereafter in the colon.
-There, the amoeba further lives in the form of trophozoites, which forms cysts, which are excreted in the stool (up to 50 million per day!).
-The minuta form of the Entamoeba histolytica causes self-limited diarrhoea.
-The magna-form on the other hand penetrates the colonic mucosa and passes from there into the bloodstream.
-It then settles in the form of abscesses in all sorts of organs and the intestines.
-In amoebic dysentery, it therefore results in raspberry jelly-like diarrhoea with abdominal pain and exsiccosis.
+Entamoeba histolytica passes as a cyst in the small intestine and as a four-core stage thereafter in the colon.
+There, the amoeba further lives in the form of trophozoites.
+They forms cysts, which are excreted in the stool (up to 50 million per day!).
+The minuta form of the Entamoeba histolytica causes self-limited diarrhea.
+The magna-form, on the other hand, penetrates the colonic mucosa and passes from there into the bloodstream.
+It, then, settles in the form of abscesses in all sorts of organs, including the intestines.
+Amoebic dysentery, therefore, results in raspberry jelly-like diarrhea with abdominal pain and exsiccosis.
 Even peritonitis and abscess rupture in the liver are common.

-1. A 28-year-old woman introduces herself in your general medicinal practice because of persistent diarrhoea for 3 weeks.
-She claims to have a dog from Greece since 2 months, which sometimes has rancid grease-smelling, loose stools.
-Now she has similar diarrhoea since 3 weeks and lost 5 kg of weight.
+1. A 28-year-old woman introduces herself in your general medical practice because of diarrhea that has persisted for 3 weeks.
+She claims to have bought a dog from Greece 2 months prior, that sometimes has rancid grease-smelling, loose stools.
+Now she is experiencing similar diarrhea and has lost 5 kg of weight.
 You ask the young woman for the submission of a stool sample.
 In microscopy, you see the following: